AVIA 342 GPS Navigation

 Aviation Blog Assignment

 The objective of this assignment is to create a narrative blog post that informs, engages, and educates readers about the practical application of GPS navigation systems in the aviation industry.
-The blog post should convey a factual story with true events of factual information in an interesting and succinct manner, highlighting the benefits and significance of GPS navigation in aviation operations.
+The blog post should convey a factual story with true events and factual information in an interesting and succinct manner, highlighting the benefits and significance of GPS navigation in aviation operations.
 This factual narrative can be an accident or incident that occurred in the past.
 It could be a personal story where the student has experienced GPS navigation in real-life applications.
 This assignment is reflective and should include many elements learned throughout this course.
 This assignment should be between 900 and 1000 words.
 (CLO: A, B, C, D, E)

 Quiz